 The brewery is on full-display so you can watch the head brewer hard at work on the next batch of beer while sampling the latest brew, while the tasty menu consists of pub food using regional produce.

 Continue your Canberra craft beer journey by visiting Zierholz Brewery at Kembla Street in Fyshwick.
 Since 2005, brewer Christoph Zierholz has been brewing German-inspired beers with a Canberra twist.
-At their University of Canberra bar, you can catch some tunes while sampling a bitter, dry Pils or a smooth, rich flavoured ale.
+Sample a bitter, dry Pils or a smooth, rich flavoured ale.

 The traditional Canberra tavern